jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Sweet/3 Kuliches (classic, chocolate, red velvet).md

 Day 2
 1. Take butter from the fridge in advance (2 pckgs).
-2. Separate the eggs into 3 cups.
+2. Separate the eggs (10 pcs.) into 3 cups.
 Egg yolks (8), egg whites (8), eggs (2).
 Whisk egg yolks and eggs to properly measure them for the doughs.

 ---
 ### Stage 1